-purchase or condemnation," and a transportation agency's authority to acquire sites, even by purchase, arises from its eminent domain authority.
-An agency seeking to use this defense should be careful not to risk its loss through activities of its own that could give rise to a charge of failure of due care.
-In one case involving a highway agency, the court held that the question of whether a highway agency had exercised due care entitling it to the defense is a question for the trier of fact.
+A transportation agency need not actually initiate a condemnation action in its acquisition of a site in order to claim the defense.
+The statute specifically states "by purchase or condemnation," and a transportation agency's authority to acquire sites, even by purchase, arises from its eminent domain authority.31 An agency seeking to use this defense should be careful not to risk its loss through activities of its own that could give rise to a charge of failure of due care.32 In one case involving a highway agency, the court held that the question of whether a highway agency had exercised due care entitling it to the defense is a question for the trier of fact.33 a.

-3. Regulatory Actions Against Transportation Agencies Under CERCLA a.
 General Notice Letter

+3. Regulatory Actions Against Transportation Agencies Under CERCLA

-Typically transportation agencies are notified of their involvement at a cost recovery site through a general notice letter.
-The letter usually states that the transportation agency is a PRP for the contamination at the site.
+Typically transportation agencies are notified of their involvement at a cost recovery site through a general notice letter.34 The letter usually states that the transportation agency is a PRP for the contamination at the site.
 The letter may also offer a basis for the agency's potential liability, such as an allegation that the agency is a current owner or operator of the site, a former owner or operator, an arranger, or a transporter of the hazardous substances at the site.

-The general notice letter frequently also includes a Section§ 104(e) information request.
-The information request may pose specific questions or may require the production of agency records.
-The requested information and records typically must be produced within a specified period of time.
+The general notice letter frequently also includes a Section 104(e) information request.35 The information request may pose specific questions or may require the production of agency records.36 The requested